 Its huge areas give more space for wild animals to roam around in search of good pastures.
 Not only wildlife but also part of the Park’s area is occupied by several Maasai villages.

-Maasai Mara is composed of four main terrain types including the Ngama hills to the east, Oloololo escarpment that forms the western boundary, Mara Triangle that borders the Mara River with its lush grasslands and acacia woodlands together with the Central plains, an area that forms the largest part of the reserve.
-It is scattered with bushes and boulders on rolling grasslands.
+Maasai Mara composed of four main terrain types including the Ngama hills to the east, Oloololo escarpment that forms the western boundary, Mara Triangle that borders the Mara River with its lush grasslands and acacia woodlands together with the Central plains, an area that forms the largest part of the reserve.
+Scattered with bushes and boulders on rolling grasslands.

 Not until they return in December, the park’s scenic views are awesome.
 This migration is annual and doesn’t hesitate to time it any year if you really need it.
 The event starts from Serengeti in the north to Kenya’s notable Maasai Mara in the north.